 It’s hard to make a home look modern when it still sports paneling on the walls.
 Wood panels and dark rooms make your home look dated.
 And you can remove them and Build a Wainscoted Wall.

 Popcorn, cottage cheese or textured — whatever you want to call it — has been over and make a home look dated for a long time.
 Discover 11 Tips for Removing a Popcorn Ceiling Faster and Easier.

 You can remove the popcorn ceiling, or you can cover it with a new layer of drywall.
 Then bring it up-to-date with a couple coats of paint.

 Update: Modern Countertops

-Whether it’s marble, granite, quartz, wood, stainless steel, concrete or soapstone, today’s trendy options are endless.
+Whether it’s marble, granite, quartz, wood, stainless steel, concrete or soapstone, today’s trendy kitchen remodeling ideas are endless.
 Buying Countertops: Plastic Laminates, Granite, and Solid Surfaces.

 Dated: Carpeting in the Bathroom

 Carpeting in the bathroom definitely makes a home look dated.
 And let’s not even think about how difficult it is to keep bathroom carpet clean and free of mold.